nRF24/CircuitPython_nRF24L01/docs/network_docs/base_api.rst

 .. autoattribute:: circuitpython_nrf24l01.network.rf24_network.RF24Network.queue

-    This attribute will be an instantiated `Queue` or `QueueFrag` object depending on the state of the `fragmentation` attribute.
+    This attribute will be an instantiated `FrameQueue` or `FrameQueueFrag` object depending on the state of the `fragmentation` attribute.

 ret_sys_msg